How Does Manual Scheduler Work? #

 For Classic Editor: #

-Under the “Publish” metabox, you would see the “Schedule” time appearing as per your chosen schedule day and time.
+Under the “Publish” metabox, you would see the “Schedule” time appearing as per your chosen scheduled day and time.

 For Gutenberg Editor: